Skip to main content

 More than £2,000

 When you're looking to spend more than £2,000 on your wedding flowers, you really open yourself up some incredible options.
-Here, you will be able to start discussing large floral hoops and hanging pieces, many more decorative flowers for your wedding venue and potentially even large installments like flower walls, wedding arches and statement pieces.
+Here, you will be able to start discussing large floral hoops and hanging pieces, many more decorative flowers for your wedding venue and potentially even large instalments like flower walls, wedding arches and statement pieces.